rodriggj/saleforce_dev/readme.md

 > NOTE: In Visual Studio Code to initiate an integrated terminal session on a Mac type `Ctrl + ~`.
 When the terminal session comes up validate that you can execute commands like `sfdx`.
 If you **CANNOT** you may need to configure your `ENV PATH` to point to the `sfdx` download binaries.

 3. Set up My Domain and Dev Hub
+    1. Navigate to your developer org login screen which you can access from `login.salesforce.com`

 4. Set up a Project and Dev Org
 ----